This post may contain affiliate links. Please read our disclosure policy.

 This tuna noodle casserole recipe has a deliciously creamy and cheesy sauce, egg noodles, flaked tuna, and an irresistible crunchy topping.
 It’s so worth making it from scratch!

-- You can use either water-packed or oil-packed tuna; just be sure to drain it before adding it to the sauce.
+- Tuna – you can use either water-packed or oil-packed tuna.
+Just be sure to drain it before adding it in.

-- Take the cream cheese out of the fridge an hour+ ahead of time to let it soften up, or microwave it until soft so it melts into the sauce better.
+- Take the cream cheese out of the fridge an hour or more ahead of time to let it soften up, or microwave it until soft so it melts into the sauce better.

 - This is indeed a tuna casserole, but swapping the tuna for cooked chicken would also work!

 Questions about this tuna casserole?
-Did you grow up with it?
 Talk to me in the comments below!
 I’d love it if you left a star rating and review as well.

 Tuna Noodle Casserole

 - 2 cloves garlic minced

 - 8 ounces cream cheese (a block of Philly) softened